 Resources Connection, Inc. ("Resources Connection") was incorporated on November 16, 1998.
-Resources Connection is an international professional services firm; its operating entities provide services under the name Resources Global Professionals ("Resources Global" or "the Company").
-Resources Global provides professional services to a variety of industries and enterprises through its subsidiaries.
-The Company provides clients with experienced professionals who specialize in accounting, finance, information technology, human resources, supply chain management, legal services and internal audit and risk assessment on a project basis.
-The Company has offices in the United States ("U.S."), Asia, Australia, Canada, Mexico and Europe.
+Resources Connection is a multinational professional services firm; its operating entities provide services under the name Resources Global Professionals ("Resources Global" or "the Company").
+The Company provides clients with experienced professionals who specialize in accounting and finance, information management, human capital, supply chain management, legal services and internal audit and risk management on a project basis.
+The Company has offices in the United States ("U.S."), Asia, Australia, Canada, Europe and Mexico.
 Resources Connection is a Delaware corporation.

 The Company's fiscal year consists of 52 or 53 weeks, ending on the last Saturday in May.
-The actual quarter end dates for the first quarter of fiscal 2007 and 2006, each consisting of 13 weeks, were August 26, 2006 and August 27, 2005, respectively.
+The actual quarter end dates for the first quarter of fiscal 2008 and 2007, each consisting of 13 weeks, were August 25, 2007 and August 26, 2006, respectively.
 For convenience, all references herein to years or periods are to years or periods ended May 31 or August 31, respectively.